Remod-org/Teleportication/README.md

     - /tpa - Accept teleport request
     - /tpc - Cancel a teleport
     - /tpb - Takes you back to your previous location
+    - /tpadmin - Parent function for:
+      - /tpadmin wipe - Wipe ALL home data and town, reset outpost and bandit.
+      - /tpadmin backup - Backup database
+      - /tpadmin import {r/n} {1/y/yes/true} - Import data from R/NTeleportation (homes only)
+        If you specify 1 or y, etc. at the end it will actually do the import.
+Otherwise, it will show what will be imported.

 ### Permissions
     - teleportication.use     - /home